qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

    configuration.
 You can then set your custom configurations.

-If you have more than one profile in your QGIS installation, the name of the active profile is showed in the top bar between square bracket:
+If you have more than one profile in your QGIS installation, the name of the active profile is shown in the application title bar between square brackets:

 .. _figure_profile_top_bar: